jimmynXD/storybook-framework-collection/README.md

 ## Pre-requisites

-First, setup nvm as your node manager first
+First, setup nvm as your node manager first (follow directions during the install)

 - Install via homebrew: `brew install nvm`

----

-Add the following to your shell profile e.g. ~/.profile or ~/.zshrc:

-export NVM_DIR="$HOME/.nvm"
-[ -s "$HOMEBREW_PREFIX/opt/nvm/nvm.sh" ] && \. "$HOMEBREW_PREFIX/opt/nvm/nvm.sh" # This loads nvm
-[ -s "$HOMEBREW_PREFIX/opt/nvm/etc/bash_completion.d/nvm" ] && \. "$HOMEBREW_PREFIX/opt/nvm/etc/bash_completion.d/nvm" # This loads nvm bash_completion

----

 ## Quick Start

+- **Automatic**
-Once you have nvm installed, run `pnpm run startup` to install and load the dev environment.
+  - run `pnpm run startup` to install and load the dev environment.
+- **Manual**
+  - run `corepack enable` then `pnpm run init` to setup the dev environment. run `pnpm run dev` to load the dev enviornments.

-## Getting started
+## Manual Setup

 - set your node version to whatever is in `.nvmrc` file
 - run `corepack enable` to enable `pnpm`
   - `pnpm` is our package manager and the repo workspace is optimized with it
-- then run `pnpm run init` to run the initial setup
+- run `pnpm run init` to run the initial setup
-- run `pnpm run bootstrap` to complete the dependency setup
-  - run this command anytime at root to keep the dependencies in sync
+  - run `pnpm run bootstrap` anytime at root to keep the dependencies in sync
 - run `pnpm run dev` to load all dev environments
   - you can navigate to the respective directory and run `pnpm run dev` to load a specific dev environment